 While the intervention is based on years of attachment, sensory processing, and neuroscience research, the heartbeat of TBRI is connection.

-Our Connecting Principles® consist of two strategies: Mindfulness Strategies and Engagement Strategies.
+Our Connecting Principles® consists of two strategies: Mindfulness Strategies and Engagement Strategies.
 Being mindful has to do with understanding what you bring to the table in every interaction you have with your children.
 Both in the present moment and based on your history.

 Are you hungry?
 Are you tired?
 What does your childhood tell you about the behavior that you are currently dealing with?
 Does that story include a trauma-informed lens?
 How would that story change if it included the grace necessary for your child to feel safe based on their own history and trauma?